JoshuaAndrews-1882/project-1/README.md

 ## Features

-### Existing Features
+### Header

 - __Navigation Bar__

   - A fully responsive navigation bar, that is shown on all three pages.
 It has a background image with the Logo and has links to the Home page, Meet The Alligators page and the Contact page, it is identical on each page.
   - It will allow users to change to the page they need easily without having to go back to a previous page.

+- __Times Section__

+  - The times section shows the user